 The 25 Best Romance Authors (And Their Most Swoonworthy Reads)

 Romance is one of the most popular genres in literature today, both for readers and writers of romance novels.
 And it’s no wonder why: romance is exciting, sexy, and compulsively readable.
 Luckily, there are tons more books coming out all the time!
-So to help you get a handle on the genre, we’ve compiled this guide to the 25 best romance authors, along with the books they’ve written that are sure to make you swoon. 😍 (By the way, the list is in alphabetical order, so if you’re searching for your own favorite author, you’ll know exactly where to look.)
+So to help you get a handle on the genre, we’ve compiled this guide to the 25 best romance authors, along with the love stories they’ve written that are sure to make you swoon. 😍 (By the way, the list is in alphabetical order, so if you’re searching for your own favorite author, you’ll know exactly where to look.)

 If you're feeling overwhelmed by the number of great romance authors out there, you can also take our 30-second quiz below to narrow it down quickly and get a personalized romance book recommendation 😉

 Brown has been writing romance for twenty years now — her debut novel Love Is came out in 1999.
 Since then, she’s produced a great deal of both contemporary and historical romance.
 However, Brown’s real niche is cowboy romance: stories that are typically set in the southern United States and feature a tall, dark, troubled rancher.
 Meanwhile, the strong-minded heroine isn’t looking for love — she’s too focused on her child, and/or trying to shake the memories of a good-for-nothing ex — but damn if she doesn’t find it under the boiling hot Texas (or Tennessee or Oklahoma) sun after all.